hamishdickson/timer/README.md

 timer
 =====

-A simple web based timer
+A simple web based timer and countdown